 There is another common misconception that grain-fed beef is not healthy.
-People imagine cattle being pumped full of antibiotics and hormones, creating unnatural monsters that end up in our grocery stores and on our plate where we then ingest nothing but those antibiotics and hormones, leading to us turning into those same unnatural monsters.
-Ok, I’m over exaggerating a bit, but it sounds silly, doesn’t it?
-The truth is that beef raised in either situation can be and usually is, very good for us (in moderation of course), and both grass-fed and grain-fed beef offer just about everything a human being needs to survive.
+People imagine cattle being pumped full of antibiotics and hormones that end up on our plates.
+The truth is that beef raised in either situation can be, and usually is, very good for us (in moderation, of course).

 There are some benefits to grass-fed beef, like a lower fat content and fewer calories and more antioxidants, vitamin E, and Omega-3 fatty acids, which are known to lower blood pressure and reduce the risk of heart attack and stroke.
 But the debate rages on as to whether or not there is a big enough difference in these benefits to make an impact on a person’s overall health.

 It really is a matter of personal preference when it comes to choosing grass-fed or grain-fed beef strictly on their health benefits.
 A valid case can be made for either choice.
 I do think it is important to mention, however, that grass-fed does not mean organic.
-Picturing a cow wandering a pasture eating grass, it’s easy to assume that they would be considered organic, but nothing is stopping a farmer from spraying that grass with antibiotics, hormones, or pesticides.
-It is a common practice on many farms to treat the grass with pesticides to choke out weeds in pastures and ensure the cattle are getting the grasses they need.
+Picturing a cow wandering a pasture eating grass, it’s easy to assume that it would be considered organic, but nothing is stopping a farmer from spraying that grass with antibiotics, hormones, or pesticides.
+It is a common practice on many farms to treat the grass with pesticides to choke out weeds in pastures.

 Let’s Talk About Taste

 Aside from health, there is also a great debate about the taste difference between grass-fed and grain-fed beef.
-Taste is relative and based for the most part on personal preference.
-The mixture of corn, soy, and other supplements provided to grain-fed cattle leads to a higher level of marbling and fat content.
+Taste is relative and based, for the most part, on personal preference.
+Corn, soy, and other supplements provided to grain-fed cattle lead to a higher level of marbling and fat content.
 Higher fat means a richer cut of meat in both taste and texture.
-Marbling is considered the number one feature to look for when it comes to a top-quality cut of meat, and it is the most important quality when it comes to the USDA grading of steak.
-Did you ever notice that as more people consider the option of grass-fed beef, many restaurants and steak brands proudly declare that their beef is grain-fed?
+Marbling is the number one feature to look for when it comes to a top-quality cut of meat.
+It is also the most important quality when it comes to the USDA grading of steak.
+Did you ever notice that many restaurants and steak brands proudly declare that their beef is grain-fed?
 This is a big reason why.

 Grass-fed cattle feed on grass, shrubs, thistles, and any other plants that are growing in the pasture.
-This produces less fat content, and in turn, less marbling, leading to the beef having a mineral taste to it, a taste that people describe as gamier.
+This produces less fat content and, in turn, less marbling, leading to the beef having a mineral taste to it.
 Some prefer the taste of grass-fed beef over the taste of grain-fed beef, and there is nothing wrong with that.
-Generally, it has been shown that Americans prefer the sweeter, richer taste that grain-fed beef provides as opposed to the gamier taste of grass-fed beef.
+Most people prefer the sweeter, richer taste that grain-fed beef provides as opposed to the gamier taste of grass-fed beef.